demirmehmet0/new3/README.md

-# new3
-Created with CodeSandbox
+Integrate the project with redux